Medicare Supplement Plans in Washington State

 Medigap coverage is flexible, reliable, and consistent.
 You can see any doctor in the United States that accepts Medicare, without a referral.

 If Medicare pays, the plan must also pay.
 Also, Medigap Plan N in Washington is the same coverage as Medigap Plan N in Florida.
 The only difference will be in the premium.

 Medicare Supplement plans are Medigap plans; they cover some out-of-pocket costs such as deductibles and copays that you would pay with standard Medicare.

 Let’s say Christina has basic Medicare with prescription coverage.
 Well, like many people, she thinks this coverage is adequate.
-However, Christina could easily put a dent in her savings account with one hospitalization.
+However, Christina could quickly put a dent in her savings account with one hospitalization.

-See, Medicare doesn’t cover 100% of the expenses; there are deductibles and coinsurances that quickly add up.
-Christina develops a heart valve disorder, this becomes an unbearable cost for her without Medigap.
+See, Medicare doesn’t cover 100% of the expenses; some deductibles and coinsurances quickly add up.
+Christina develops a heart valve disorder; this becomes an unbearable cost for her without Medigap.

 Medigap Plan F would cover her in full; the deductibles and coinsurances Medicare won’t cover will be the plan’s responsibility.

 Christina would pay the Plan F premium and forget the rest.
 If Medicare covers a service, the plan also covers the benefit.
 This makes coverage consistent and easy to understand.